2 Million IoT Devices Enslaved By Fast-Growing BotNet - Slashdot

 Re: (Score:1)

+Same here, not affected.
+All my IoT thingymajingies still work fine, including the house alarm and door locks.

 That's wonderful, but on a more important topic...
-(Score:2)
+(Score:1)

 That's wonderful, but on a more important topic, has Microsoft gotten around to fixing their bootloader for Windows 10 IoT, such that we can (God please) finally boot off of a USB hard drive (read: SSD) on something like the Raspberry Pi 3 (which just needs a quick config change to make happen, and is already supported by many linux distros), or are we still going to be stuck with read speeds that an ATA-100 hard drive (not even ATA-133...) could beat?